jothamsl/Obsidian-Time-Machine/Fleeting Notes/How To Study For Exams (Ali Abdaal)/👨🏽‍🏫  Understanding.md

 	2. Drill down to the essence

 ## Active Recall
-* This is the process of testing yourself, inorder to check how much you can recall on a certain topic.
+* This is the process of testing yourself, in order to check how much you can recall on a certain topic.
-* Active recall can be considered as more than just a judgement exercise on how well we understand the content after learning about it.
+* Active recall can be considered as more than just a judgment exercise on how well we understand the content after learning about it.
 It can and possibly should be considered as part of the learning process.
-* The more the brain has to work to do something, the more the effortfull the learning is, the more connctions are made and strengthened.
+* The more the brain has to work to do something, the more the effortful the learning is, the more connections are made and strengthened.

+## Taking Notes During Class
+* Taking notes by hand is much more effective than typing notes.
+* Use the **Cornell note taking**  method.
 ## References
 1. https://medium.com/taking-note/learning-from-the-feynman-technique-5373014ad230